romantomjak/romantomjak.com/content/posts/go-http-middleware.md

 }
 ```

 The `AccessLog` function returns a `Middleware` type - which in fact is just a function that takes and returns an `http.Handler`.
-When `AccessLog` is called, it will return the wrapped function that thanks to closures will be able to use injected logger to log details about the request.
+When `AccessLog` is called, it will return the wrapped function, but because it's also a closure - it will be able to use injected logger to log details about the request.

 ## Using the middleware